LunaPecura/Cycle93/README.md

 ## Getting Started:

-Links to the project's planning (Trello board) and the deployed app. <br />
+Link to the deployed app (DB connection not working yet) <br />
 <a href="https://cycle93.onrender.com">https://cycle93.onrender.com</a> <br />

 ## Unsolved Problems:

+-- fix db connection on deployment site <br />
+-- create a system for tags to make them 'interlinkable' <br />
-List any unsolved issues. <br />
+-- fill with 'taggable' content <br />